Shivang-Chauhan/to-do-list/README.md

 - **Route Guarding**: Protected routes are guarded to prevent unauthorized access.
 Users without valid authentication tokens cannot access these routes.

-### MongoDB Integration
+### 4. MongoDB Integration

-We've integrated MongoDB, a powerful NoSQL database, to provide a seamless experience:
+We've integrated MongoDB, a powerful NoSQL database, to provide a seamless experience for authentication:

 - **Data Storage**: User account details and to-do lists are securely stored in the MongoDB database.